JasterV/intisync.ex/README.md

 # Intisync

-Allow clients to create private sessions and interact with each other in real time
+Create private sessions to control vibration-based devices remotely

 ### Notes on the project name